Multnomah County Justice Fellowship

 Photo of downtown Portland with Willamette River

-The Justice Fellowship, funded by the John D. and Catherine T. MacArthur Foundation, is a pilot program that aims to empower justice-involved individuals by recognizing and incorporating their lived experiences to envision a more equitable justice system.
-Participants will bring their expertise to spaces and organizations where they've traditionally been unheard, gaining insights into the criminal legal system's intricacies, organization and history.
-The ultimate goal is to integrate fellows into policy and program discussions — fostering a broader network of community experts ready to contribute to decision-making tables.
+The program will empower justice-involved individuals by recognizing and incorporating their experiences to envision a more equitable justice system.
+Participants will bring their expertise to spaces and organizations where they've traditionally been unheard, and will gain insights into the criminal legal system's intricacies, organization and history.

 The initiative seeks to cultivate future leaders, dismantle the stigma of previous incarceration, and eliminate barriers to reentry, change, and reintegration.
 It also envisions a replicable model for broader positive change with a lasting impact on individuals and communities.